rhxelj/devops_essentials/README.md

 # devops_essentials
-Some info about tools used in devops and its essentials configuring files
+what I intent to do with this files is to get the idea of installation and configuration of some of the tools used in devops.